 That few hundred dollars you spend to pay a professional to handle it will be money well spent to help you avoid a potential audit.

-How to track your blog income and expenses
+How to track income and expenses

 You know you need to track your business expenses and income, but what method should you use?
 There are many options available.
 One is not better than the other.
 It is about finding the one that works best for your situation.